ucsf-wynton/wynton-website-hpc/docs/scheduler/submit-jobs.md

 ```sh
 qsub -cwd -l mem_free=2G -l h_rt=00:03:00 script.sh
 ```
 <div class="alert alert-warning" role="alert">
+If not specified, the default run time is 10 minutes.
 A job that runs longer than the requested run time will be terminated by the scheduler.
 Because of this, you may add a little bit of extra time to give your job some leeway.
 </div>